 But what does Jewish fascism look like, and why is it a thing?
 In this episode, I’m joined by Ben Lorber, a senior research analyst at Political Research Associates, a progressive organization that studies right wing extremism.
 Our discussion is centered around his recent article for Religion Dispatches entitled “Meet the ‘Bronze Age Zionists,’ far-right Jews embracing fascism in the wake of October 7.”

 The video of our March 6, 2024 conversation is available.
-The full transcript of the episode is available to Flux subscribers on Substack or Patreon.
+The full transcript of the episode is below.

 Cover photo: A meme illustration circulated among far-right Jewish online activists showing an extremely muscular Jewish man being admired by a group of women in what appears to be ancient Rome.